trihatmaja/hwio/devices/pcf8591/README.md

 # PCF8591 I2C AD/DA Converter
-This package provides a simple way to connect to the PCF8591 AD/DA converter, a device which convert analog to digital converter with 4 channel and digital to analog converter with single channel.
+This package provides a simple way to connect to the PCF8591 AD/DA converter, a device which convert analog to digital converter with 4 channel input and digital to analog converter with single channel output.

 # Hardware Support
 Tested on Raspberry Pi with kernel 3.12